ersincine/persistent-cache/README.md

 # persistent-cache
 **@persistent_cache() is a persistent @functools.cache.**

-Example usages include the following:
+Exemplary use cases include the following:

 ## Pause and continue